-External interface structures refer to the different mechanisms and strategies firms use to interact and partner with other organisations such as SETAs and universities.
-Whereas internal interface structures refer to the mechanisms and strategies they use for learning and accumulating knowledge gained through their interactions, essentially how they use the knowledge to inform their training and research.
-We argue that the effectiveness of a firm's internal and external interface structures depend on the appropriateness and effectiveness of its competencies and vice versa.
-Firms can build and refine their competencies through their internal and external interface structures.
-In this way, a firm builds its interactive capabilities.
+External interface structures refer to the different mechanisms and strategies universities use to interact and partner with other organisations such as firms and other universities.
+Whereas internal interface structures refer to the mechanisms and strategies they use for learning and accumulating knowledge gained through their interactions, essentially how they use the knowledge to inform their teaching and research.
+We argue that the effectiveness of a university's internal and external interface structures depend on the appropriateness and effectiveness of its competencies and vice versa.
+Universities can build and refine their competencies through their internal and external interface structures.
+In this way, a university builds its interactive capabilities.

-Figure 1 also highlights the need for dynamic interactive capabilities, i.e. the ability to sense relevant changes in the environment and effect an appropriate response which may include putting in place a new routine or unit, improving coordination, integrating change across the firm, and so on.
-The social skill of firm leaders is thus important for building such capabilities.
-We argue that the policy, educational and economic environments influence opportunities available to a firm.
+Figure 1 also highlights the need for dynamic interactive capabilities, i.e. the ability to sense relevant changes in the environment and effect an appropriate response which may include putting in place a new routine or unit, improving coordination, integrating change across the university, and so on.
+The social skill of university leaders and academic champions is thus important for building such capabilities.
+We argue that the policy, educational and business environments influence opportunities available to a university.
 One example is national policy that promotes and funds university-industry interaction.
 Another example is how rapid change in technology leads to new skills needs in a specific sector, prompting firms to work more closely with universities to ensure a pipeline of appropriately skilled human resources.